 Recorded Interview as Research

 As the quinquennial Documenta14 opens in its second city, Kassel in Germany, we hear from participating artist Joar Nango.
 One of the endangered Sámi tribes in Norway, Nango creates an installation called European Everything at the Athens Conservatory and will now present his travelling theatre at Kassel this week.

 Turkey in Venice, the Sound of ÇIN.
 An interview with the artist representing Turkey at the National Pavilion Venice Biennial.
 A musician with an architectural background, Cevdet Erek’s audio and architectural installation is named after the sound – ÇIN.

-Free Lab Radio weekly (and repeated) on Resonance104.4FM on air, on DAB digital radio in London and online online.
-Also weekly on Resonance Extra on digital DAB radio in Brighton and online.
+Free Lab Radio now resting, was a 7 year long series on Resonance104.4FM on air, on DAB digital radio in London and online online.
+Also broadcast weekly on Resonance Extra on digital DAB radio in Brighton and online.

 Six Pillars on MENASA arts and culture (Middle East, North Africa and South Asia).
 Weekly (repeated) on 104.4FM in London and on DAB digital.